-The wizard or rogue must make a casting roll using 2d6, adding modifiers such as the caster's level (if appropriate), the number of additional magic points spent over and above the minimum cost of the spell and any appropriate talent levels.
-The spell casting roll replaces the combat dice roll for that round of combat.
+The wizard or rogue must make a casting roll using 2d6, adding modifiers in much the same way as a warrior does when rolling to hit a foe.
+The spell casting roll replaces the combat dice roll for the round of combat in which magic is cast.